studlinnth6233/07-composite-observer-android/README.md

 So how are the components layed out on the screen?
 If you look at the [Android docs](https://developer.android.com/index.html) for design recommondations you'll notice that the `ConstraintLayout` is currently the preferred way to layout Android apps.
-So in the example above, `main app view` is actually a _layout_ container, and in our case, we wil use `ConstraintLayout` (which should be the default).
+So in the example above, `main app view` is actually a _layout_ container, and in our case, we will use `ConstraintLayout` (which should be the default).

 ### Basic Layout